riaacordero/academic-journals-to-video-overlays-for-short-form-reels/README.md

 am i the asshole for not wanting to read through academic journals?

-this passion project converts long-read academic journals to digestible video content using Google's PEGASUS summarization model.
+this passion project converts long-read academic journals to digestible video content using Groq's llama3-8b-8192 model.

-learn more about PEGASUS [here](https://research.google/blog/pegasus-a-state-of-the-art-model-for-abstractive-text-summarization/)
+tfw i originally wanted to train a model based on Google PEGASUS but my device is malfunctioning.

 **Notes:**
 - venv files are ignored due to size. to install dependencies use `pip install -r requirements.txt`